Have this post read to you in a natural voice, so you can do other things:

-Because the product and service is currently invisible to a prospect, if you’re in person – or staking a yard sign out in someone’s yard, you want to be the ‘representation of quality that you are committed to.’
+Because the product and service are currently invisible to a prospect, if you’re in person – or staking a yard sign out in someone’s yard, you want to be the ‘representation of the quality that you are committed to.’

 Some tips for particular paper product routes:

 - Have a clear value proposition – from the very beginning.

 - Be really intentional about the list you use, and the locations you choose.